Collaboration with Berkeley Innovation undergraduate team to ideate, iterate, and prototype concept designs.

 After several rounds of iteration, the students presented Trovi.
 It’s a wearable tracking device that guides you to find members of your group by using arrows as a navigational compass, blinking when you’re within 30 feet.

 It’s low tech and lightweight so users don’t have to worry about internet connection or having another bulky device to carry around.
 Trovi improves the music experience by enabling friends to separate and reconnect as they wish without the fear of getting lost.

-The students created a physical prototype that aligned with their designs and communicated their design solution through a storyboard and poster.
-The project wrapped up with a presentation to our team at EchoUser.
-They did an excellent job at absorbing and executing a range of methods, creating a solution, and communicating both process and outcome.
+The students created a physical prototype that aligned with their designs and communicated their design solution through a storyboard and poster, and wrapped up the project with a presentation at the EchoUser office in San Francisco.